 Schools and academies purchase a HR Advisory Service and for HR Payroll package from HR.
-The total contribution for this in 2017/18 was £528,000.
-The direct cost of staff within HR providing a service to schools which covers functions provided as part of the packages and responsibilities defined under ESG is £794,000.
-This represents 36% of the cost of the HR department.
+The total contribution for this in 2018/19 was £516,000.
+This, and the additional responsibilities defined under ESG represents 36% of the cost of the HR department.
 Currently 59% of employees on the Council's payroll are working in schools.